matt-bailey/grunt-frontend-boilerplate/README.md

 grunt
 ```

-A number of task aliases are available, such as `grunt prod` and `grunt dev`.
-Full details can be found in the accompanying article.
+A number of other task aliases are available, such as `grunt prod` and `grunt dev`.
+Full details can be found in the [accompanying article](http://mattbailey.io/a-beginners-guide-to-grunt-redux/).

 ## Help...